Toruitas/thinkingcap/README.md

 26. (+) Splitting the BLE code and the OSC code and just having the OSC write a float between 0 and 1 to a file, and the BLE code reads it.
 27. (+) Had a very hard to track down memory management issue with the JSON.
 But tis a solved thing, now.
 28. (+) Had an even harder problem figuring out that blueart.readString is blocking for a whole second, and had to change to .read(), which required a whole rewrite of readState.
+29. (+) All assembled.
+Just need to replace the NOW DEAD 9V for tomorrow.
+30.